BernadinePierre/online-retail-pipeline/README.md

 # Online Retail Data Pipeline

 ## Overview
 This project implements an end-to-end ETL pipeline for processing online retail transaction data.
-The pipeline extracts data from the UCI Machine Learning Repository, applies comprehensive data quality rules, and loads it into a dimensional model optimized for analytical queries.
+The pipeline extracts data from the UCI Machine Learning Repository, applies comprehensive data quality rules, and loads it into a dimensional model optimised for analytical queries.

 **Author**: Bernadine Pierre
 **Date**: November 4, 2025